stadium-software/howto-lists/readme.md

 The source column (right) provides
 1. A dropdown to select the source data `List`
 2. Input fields to define the mapping for source List properties.
 The `MapItem` option in the dropdown represents a `List Item`.
-Where suh an item consists of a known type, the type properties are provided for selection.
+Where such an item consists of a known type, the type properties are provided for selection.

 ## Adding Items to Lists